juj/emgc/README.md

 - The --spill-pointers mode reduces performance and increases code size, since every function local variable that might be a pointer needs to be shadow copied to the LLVM data stack.
 This overhead can be prohibitive.

 - In the collect-only-when-stack-is-empty mode, the application will be unable to resolve any OOM situations by collecting on the spot inside a `gc_malloc()` call.
-If the application developer knows they will not perform too many temp allocations, this might not sound too bad; but there is a grave gotcha:
+If the application developer knows they will not perform too many temp allocations, this might not sound too bad; but there is a grave gotcha, see the next section on memory usage.

+### Quadratic Memory Usage

-Any code that performs a linear number of linearly growing temporary calls to `gc_malloc()`, will turn into a quadratic memory usage under the collect-only-when-stack-is-empty scheme.
+Any code that performs a linear number of linearly growing temporary calls to `gc_malloc()`, will turn into a quadratic memory usage under the collect-only-when-stack-is-empty stack scanning scheme.
 For example, the following code:

 ```c
 char *linear_or_quadratic_memory_use()